-Here’s a peek into Indian food culture and some popular Indian food that you can relish at Samudhra Premier Restaurant.
-Authentic Indian Cuisine is an extensive assortment of dishes and the lies in the medley of its spices, herbs, and diverse cooking styles.
+Here’s a peek into Indian food culture and some popular Indian delicacies that you can relish at Samudhra Premier Restaurant.
+Authentic Indian Cuisine is an extensive assortment of dishes made of various spice blend, herbs, and diverse cooking styles.
 India is a treasure house of culture, diversity, and heritage mixed with centuries of foreign influence.
 Every sub-cuisine is unique with distinct tastes based on the local climatic conditions, religious and cultural aspects but they are all irresistible, alluring and colourful.

-Masala Dosa or the ‘Indian pancake’, is a savory breakfast staple in south India.
-Although it originated in the southern region of India the dish is now popular across the country.
+Masala Dosa or the ‘Indian pancake’, is a savory breakfast staple in South India.
+Although, it originated in the southern region of India it is now popular across the country.
 A paper-thin crepe made up of a fermented batter of rice, lentils and black gram which is not just delicious and appetizing but also a nutritious meal for any time of the day served with piping hot sambar, chutney and a variety of vegetable fillings.

 No food trip is complete without relishing “Chole Bhatoore”.
 A versatile Indian dish made of chickpeas served along with fluffy, rounded wheat bread that can be a complete meal ideal for all-day lunch or can be a satiating evening snack.

 While there is a range of lip-smacking vegetarian dishes in Indian cuisine, there is Lal Maas for the meat lovers.
 It is a traditional Rajasthani mutton curry made up of curd, Indian spices and Mathania chilli that is distinct to the region.
 A lovely companion to Beer.